+In order to strengthen physical capacity of the specialists of operational services, a number of different joint events like professional trainings, competitions, team-building activities and training camps have been organized within the project in Jelgava and Siauliai.
 While in order to raise awareness and popularize the fire and emergency service profession among schoolchildren and young people, international camp for children “Learn to be strong” was organized in Jelgava from August 12 – 16, 2019.
 During the camp children learned more about required knowledge, skills and competences which are essential in this profession.

 Project objective: to improve efficiency of operational rescue services in Zemgale and Siauliai border regions trough improvement of infrastructure and strengthening capacity of its specialists to ensure cross border cooperation in emergency situations.

-Total budget of the project: 564 290, 38 EUR, where EUR 479 646.82 (85%) is European Regional Fund funding and EUR 84 643, 56 EUR (15%) is national co-financing source (the state budget grant and project partners contribution).
+Total budget of the project: 564 290, 38 EUR, where EUR 479 646.82 (85%) is European Regional Fund funding and EUR 84 643, 56 EUR (15%) is National co-financing source (the state budget grant and partner contribution).